use svn:externals property value to include secondary repository in project

 It would be nice to know if it is a difficult task (or requires some other features to be implemented beforehand)?
 Or is it just lack of time, because of so many other features to implement?

-#3 Updated by Etienne Massip about 1 year ago
+#3 Updated by Etienne Massip over 7 years ago

-#4 Updated by Deniz Bahadir about 1 year ago
+#4 Updated by Deniz Bahadir over 7 years ago

 Etienne Massip wrote:

 I will try to explain, what my concern is:

 SVN-externals are similar to symlinks.
 They point to another directories (or even files) within the same or another svn-repository.